Steele Walker: Texas Rangers

 On December 11, 2019, Walker was traded to the Texas Rangers in for outfielder Nomar Mazara.
 Walker did not play in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.

 Walker opened the 2021 season with the Frisco RoughRiders of the Double-A Central league.
 He was promoted to the Round Rock Express of the Triple-A West league on August 5.
 Between the two levels, he hit a combined .241/.308/.400 with 15 home runs (none against left-handers) and 61 RBI.
 Walker returned to Round Rock to open the 2022 season.

-On June 5, 2022, Texas selected Walker’s contract to the active roster and promoted him to the major leagues for the first time.
+On June 5, 2022, Texas selected Walker's contract to the active roster and promoted him to the major leagues for the first time.
 He made his MLB debut that day versus the Seattle Mariners.
 On June 7, Walker hit his first career home run as his first major league hit off of Cal Quantrill of the Cleveland Guardians.

 In 14 at bats with the Rangers, he hit .071/.188/.286.
 On August 4, 2022, Walker was designated for assignment.

 In the minor leagues to that point, on defense he had played 147 games in center field, 71 games in right field, and 55 games in left field.

 San Francisco Giants

 On August 7, 2022, Walker was claimed off waivers by the San Francisco Giants.
-The Giants assigned him to the Sacramento River Cats.
-He was designated for assignment on August 17.
+The Giants assigned him to the Triple-A upon acquiring him.
+Walker was designated for assignment on August 17.
+He cleared waivers and was sent outright to the Triple-A Sacramento River Cats.

 Detroit Tigers

 On November 15, 2022, Walker was traded to the Detroit Tigers for cash considerations.
+He split the 2023 season between the rookie–level Florida Complex League Tigers, High–A West Michigan Whitecaps, and Triple–A Toledo Mud Hens.
+In 28 total games, he accumulated a .202/.288/.317 batting line with 2 home runs and 14 RBI.
+On July 10, 2023, Walker was released by the Tigers organization.